kleinfreund/retrieve/README.md

 [![Tests passing](https://github.com/kleinfreund/retrieve/workflows/Tests/badge.svg)](https://github.com/kleinfreund/retrieve/actions)

-A convenience wrapper around fetch for the browser (well, anything that has `fetch` really).
+A convenience wrapper around fetch for the browser (and anything that has `fetch`).

 This package’s files are distributed in the ES module format and have not been transpiled.